rcmetcalf/rcmetcalf.github.io/_posts/2015-03-23-welcome-to-carte-noir.md

 I am working towards a B.A. in Media and Journalism, with a concentration in Public Relations, and a B.A. in Archaeology.
 In addition to these degree programs, I am minoring in Information and Library Science.

+In Fall 2015, I will begin taking core classes for the Journalism and Mass Communications degree program.

 Courses:

 * ANTH 222 Prehistoric Art